No matter the genre of music or instrument you play, it is vital to put on an excellent live performance to take your music career to the next level.

 A sad truth about this fact is the only thing the crowd notices is the lack of performance by the musician, the mad/confused face of the musician, and the musician asking the sound man in the microphone to change the mix.

 Most cases, when a band is trying to change the mix on stage, it rarely comes out to be perfect.
-If you can master the art letting go of the need for an ideal mix, the ability to get into “Rockstar” mode and to get lost in your music regardless of your mix, this can save 30% of your shows.
+If you can master the art of letting go of the need for an ideal mix, the ability to get into “Rockstar” mode, and to get lost in your music regardless of your mix, this can save 30% of your shows.